The Silk Road

 Silkworms are not actually worms, but the tiny caterpillars of silk moths.
 When silkworms hatch, they are fed mulberry leaves until they are big enough to spin cocoons.
 The cocoons are boiled and the shimmering fibers are then extracted and woven into silk.

 Silk traveled west to Rome and other parts of Europe on what historians would later call the Silk Road.
 The Silk Road was not an actual road, but a 4,000-mile long network of trade routes that connected China to Europe, the Middle East and North Africa.
 Very few people traveled the entire length of the Silk Road.
 Trade resembled a chain, with each trader and segment of the trade route representing a link in the chain.

-In addition to silk, Chinese merchants sold tea, spices and jade.
+In addition to silk, Chinese merchants sold tea, spices, and jade.
 Jade is a hard, shiny stone used to create beautiful carvings.
 In exchange, the Chinese received gold, silver, precious stones, glass, ivory, horses, elephants and wool.

 Many Europeans first became aware of China when the armies of Alexander the Great expanded his empire along the Silk Road into Central Asia.
-In 329BC, Alexander founded the city of Alexandria Eschate (“Alexandria the Furthest”) about 400 miles west of the Chinese frontier.
+In 329BCE, Alexander founded the city of Alexandria Eschate (“Alexandria the Furthest”) about 400 miles west of the Chinese frontier.
 In the centuries that followed, trade grew between the Roman Empire in the west and the equally extraordinary Han Dynasty in China.

 Travel was very dangerous along the Silk Road.
 Merchants who traveled the routes were often robbed and killed.
 In the thirteenth century, Mongol armies used the Silk Road to expand their empire.
-The first Mongol warriors were nomadic warriors who attacked and looted the markets along the trade routes, but in time, the Mongols developed their own efficient trade along the Silk Road.
+The first Mongols on the Silk Road were nomadic warriors who attacked and looted the markets along the trade routes.
+In time, the Mongols developed their own efficient trade along the Silk Road.